How to make Chicken Al Pastor

 • Preheat grill to medium-high heat.
 Clean grates and generously grease with vegetable oil.

 • Once hot, add kebabs, and grill for 4-5 minutes without moving.
-Flip kebabs over, brush with some Reserved Basting Marinade (that never touched the raw chicken) and grill the other side an addition 4-5 minutes.
+Flip kebabs over, brush with some Reserved Basting Marinade (that never touched the raw chicken), and grill the other side an additional 4-5 minutes.

-• Next, flip chicken over, baste again, COVER and reduce heat so it maintains 400 degrees F with the lid closed.
-Continue to cook, until the chicken reaches 165 degrees F, flipping every 5 minutes and covering (about 10-15 minutes more).
-Remove kabobs from the grill and let rest 5 minutes before carving.
+• Next, flip chicken over, baste again, COVER, and reduce heat so it maintains 400 degrees F with the lid closed.
+Continue to cook until the chicken reaches 165 degrees F, flipping every 5 minutes and covering (about 10-15 minutes more).
+Remove the kabobs from the grill and let them rest 5 minutes before carving.

 TO BAKE

-• Preheat oven to 400 degrees F. Line a pan with foil that allows you to perch the metal skewers on the top rim of the pan so the chicken hangs in the middle without touching the bottom of the pan (see photos in post or video).
+• Preheat oven to 400 degrees F. Line a pan with foil that allows you to perch the metal skewers on the rim so the chicken hangs in the middle without touching the bottom of the pan (see photos in post or video).

-• Bake at 400 degrees F for 30 minutes, then flip kebabs over.
+• Bake at 400 degrees F for 30 minutes, then flip the kebabs over.
 Brush kabobs with some Reserved Basting Marinade (that never touched the raw chicken).
-Bake an addition 15- 20 minutes or until chicken reaches 165 degrees F.
+Bake an additional 15-20 minutes, or until the chicken reaches 165 degrees F.

 CARVE